News about the health and beauty of the natural world that sustains us.

 These small, soft-bodied, pear-shaped insects infect both gardens and landscape.
 Aphids will leave a sugary waste called honeydew on plants, causing leaves and stems to become sticky.
 Discovering sticky plants is a sure sign that you have an infestation.

 Thrips present a major threat to agricultural communities because they multiply quickly and will swarm a crop in no time.
-Consider the following facts:• Thrips will leave plants discolored and scarred by sucking from them and scraping their leaves, flowers and fruits.
+Consider the following facts:

 I’m going to be honest: telling people how to get rid of hornworms makes me really happy.
 I hate these pests with a fiery passion because they manage to infiltrate my garden every year.
-Here is some useful information about hornworms:• They are green caterpillars that love to munch on your fresh tomatoes.
+Here is some useful information about hornworms:

 The good news is that there’s something you can do to keep these bugs from ruining your garden.
 Attracting beneficial insects to your garden will help drastically reduce the number of pests that you have to deal with.